-Solo: Members are eligible to solo when approved to do so by logbook endorsement of two FLS CFI's.
+Solo: Members are eligible to solo when approved to do so by logbook endorsement by two FLSC CFI's.

-The candidate must pass an FLSC Pre-Solo written test and spin training, preferably in the Blanik.
+The candidate must pass an FLSC Pre-Solo written test and spin training, preferably in the Blanik, 2-33 or Citabria.
 Spin instruction and off field selection training may take place in an appropriate Tow Plane.

-Students must obtain approval from a CFI on the field immediately prior to each solo flight.
+Students must obtain approval from a CFI on the field immediately prior to each solo flight unless cleared for unsupervised solo (eq. previous Private Power Pilot).

 Other Glider Aircraft Checkout